phuongpho/phuongpho.github.io/Projects.md

 ### [Exploring the Regularized SGC in application to social network data](http://workshop-proceedings.icwsm.org/abstract?id=2022_27)

 Online social networks have a significant effect on human society and have become an important research topic for maintaining the integrity of the common social understanding.
-Graph Neural Networks (GNNs) provide an efficient framework combining node features and network topology to produce accurate node classification.
 In this work, we study the application of [Simple Graph Convolution (SGC)](https://proceedings.mlr.press/v97/wu19e.html) and [our proposed extension (regularized SGC)](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-020-00366-x) on a social network dataset as well as a comprehensive set of synthetic attributed graphs with varying network topologies.
 Our proposed framework has high predictive capability and also produces sparser model facilitating practitioner in investigation of important features relevant to class assignment.

 | ![regsgc_graphtopo.png](/projects_img/regsgc_graphtopo.png) | ![regsgc_output.png](/projects_img/regsgc_output.png) |
 | Simulation study covers a wide range of network topologies| Regularized framework has high predictive power and is capable of enhancing users understanding of features contribution to class assignment|